opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Schedule-Extract-Command-line-Interface.md

 ## Logging

-The command line interface for Schedule Extract writes all of the output to the \"console\".
-This means that to view any log information or discover why the job has failed, you must \"View Job Output\" or redirect the output to your own log file.
+The command line interface for Schedule Extract writes all of the output to the "console".
+This means that to view any log information or discover why the job has failed, you must "View Job Output" or redirect the output to your own log file.
 Use \> to create a new file or
 \>\> to append to an existing file.
-JORS must be enabled for the machine and the LSAM\'s configuration file must be set to \"Capture Job Output\" if you want to use the View Job Output feature.
+JORS must be enabled for the machine and the LSAM's configuration file must be set to "Capture Job Output" if you want to use the View Job Output feature.

 +----------------------------------+----------------------------------+